lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC performs the following authentication related operations:

-* EDHOC transports information about authentication credentials in ID_CRED_I and ID_CRED_R (described in {{id_cred}}).
+* EDHOC transports information about credentials in ID_CRED_I and ID_CRED_R (described in {{id_cred}}).
 Based on this information, the authentication credentials CRED_I and CRED_R (described in {{auth-cred}}) can be obtained.
 EDHOC may also transport certain authentication related information as External Authorization Data (see {{AD}}).
 * EDHOC uses the authentication credentials in two ways (see {{asym-msg2-proc}} and {{asym-msg3-proc}}):
     * The authentication credential is input to the integrity verification using the MAC fields.
     * The authentication key of the authentication credential is used with the Signature_or_MAC field to verify proof-of-possession of the private key.

 Other authentication related verifications are out of scope for EDHOC, and is the responsibility of the application.
 In particular, the authentication credential needs to be validated in the context of the connection for which EDHOC is used, see {{auth-validation}}.
-EDHOC MUST allow the application to read the authentication credential.
-EDHOC MUST have access to the authentication key of the authentication credential.
+EDHOC MUST allow the application to read received information about credential (ID_CRED_R, ID_CRED_I).
+EDHOC MUST have access to the authentication key and the authentication credential.

 Note that the type of authentication key, authentication credential, and the identification of the credential have a large impact on the message size.
 For example, the signature_or_MAC field is much smaller with a static DH key than with a signature key.
 A CCS is much smaller than a self-signed certificate/CWT, but if it is possible to reference the credential with a COSE header like 'kid', then that is in turn much smaller than a CCS.